|

 Runkuracay.
 As we reach the second pass, the landscape opens onto

-the ruins of Sayacmarca (Inaccessible Town), an intricate labyrinth of
+to the ruins of Sayacmarca (Inaccessible Town), an intricate labyrinth of

 houses, plazas and water channels, perched precariously on a rocky spur